How to Keep Spiders Out of Your Bedroom

 4. Get a pet

-5. Cleaning regularly
+5. Clean your house regularly

-Spiders like to find warm, quiet places to hide and spin webs, so by regularly dusting and vacuuming; you’re less likely to find them getting comfy in your bedroom.
-It’s time to get your Hinch on.
+Spiders like to find warm, quiet places to hide and spin webs, so by regularly dusting and vacuuming, you’re less likely to find them getting comfy in your bedroom.
+It’s time to get your Hinch on!

 6. Use a door sweep